CPR Technique

 1. Identify impediments that have most negative impact on having ‘fun’ at work

-2. Select a handful of impediments that should be worked through resolution.
+2. Select a handful to work all the way through to resolution.

-For impact assessment, ‘dot-voting’ could be a technique to bubble up impediments that sap most energy from your team.
-(As has been done on the picture above)
+For impact assessment, ‘dot-voting’ is a useful technique to bubble up energy sappers.
+(As in the picture above)

 Many impediments get treated as ‘Business as usual’ – often times because people are not sure how to influence or act towards resolution.
-Impediments that get ignored or not addressed fall through the cracks and ignored and accepted as norms for team/organization culture.
+Productivity issues that get ignored or do not get addressed, first fall through the cracks, then get ignored, and then finally accepted as norms for team/organization culture.
+Complacency creeps up slowly until it becomes the norm.

 Recognizing where the team can take action, where they can influence and what is ‘the soup’ is very important to focus on what can be done over what should be done.